ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 For information on using configurable variables, see [Configurable Variables](/learn/by-example/configurable.html).

+## Test Dependencies

-Dependencies meant to be resolved only during testing can be specified in the `Ballerina.toml` file by specifiying the scope
+Dependencies meant to be resolved only during testing and can be specified in the `Ballerina.toml` file by specifiying the scope

 ```toml